Tag: fashion

 Paris Centre Pompidou

 Today is the last day to visit the Centre Pompidou before it closes for five years for renovations.
-Designed in the 70’s by two young unknown architects, the Italian RENZO PIANO and the British RICHARD ROGERS it was officially opened on 31 january 1977.
+Designed in the 1970s by two young, unknown architects — the Italian Renzo Piano and the British Richard Rogers — it officially opened on 31 January 1977.

 And it was a shock!
-“Paris has its own monster, just like the one in Loch Ness” said the French magazine Le Figaro, “Notre Dame des Tuyaux“, “Centre Mochebourg“, “Oil refinery” were some of the nick-names but at the end it was a popular success with more than 200 million visitors since 1977.
+“Paris has its own monster, just like the one in Loch Ness,” said the French magazine Le Figaro.
+“Notre Dame des Tuyaux,” “Centre Mochebourg,” and “oil refinery” were some of the nicknames, but in the end it became a popular success, with more than 200 million visitors since 1977.

-And it was a shock even for me the first time I visited Paris.
+And it was a shock for me too, the first time I visited Paris.

-It was at night, the Piazza was deserted and I saw an alien spaceship landed in the heart of the city, was I living in a sci-fi movie?
+It was night, the piazza was deserted, and I saw what looked like an alien spaceship that had landed in the heart of the city.
+Was I living in a sci-fi movie?

-Inside I love the bright, open and wide spaces, the feeling of being inside the building but at the same time, still inside the city and I love spending hours in the bookstore looking for a new book.
+Inside, I love the bright, open, expansive spaces, the feeling of being inside the building but, at the same time, still within the city.
+And I love spending hours in the bookstore looking for a new book.

-Outside I love all these tubes and pipes, I love the bold colours used as symbol, blue for air-conditioning, yellow for electricity, green for water and red for pedestrian circulation.
+Outside, I love all those tubes and pipes.
+I love the bold colours used as symbols: blue for air conditioning, yellow for electricity, green for water, and red for pedestrian circulation.

-I am sure, next time I will be in Paris, I will miss you!
+I am sure that the next time I am in Paris, I will miss you!

 Photo: Antonello Tabarelli de Fatis